What are These Forms?

 IRS Forms 1099-NEC and 1099-MISC are information returns filed with the IRS that reports taxable payments made during the year to the person/entity named in the form.

-1099-NEC is a new form for 2020 that is specifically used for reporting non-employee compensation.
+1099-NEC is a form that is specifically used for reporting non-employee compensation.
 It is now the main weapon used by the IRS to detect under reporting by self-employed individuals.

 The IRS may impose penalties if a business fails to file a Form 1099 when required.